Best Cellular Antennas: Buying Guide 2023

-- Using a splitter to accommodate multiple indoor antennas doesn’t mean that more coverage is being produced; it just means that more areas of your building will receive coverage.
+- Using a splitter to accommodate multiple indoor antennas doesn’t mean that more coverage is being produced.
+It just means that more areas of your building will receive coverage.
 For example, if you're getting about 500 sq ft of coverage with a 65 dB unit, adding a second antenna will not duplicate those results.
 The splitter is going to split the signal equally between the two antennas.
-As a result, instead of 500 sq ft of coverage at each indoor antenna point, you might get 200 sq ft at each point after losing a bit of signal due to the splitter.
+As a result, instead of 500 sq ft of coverage at each indoor antenna, you might get 200 sq ft at each point after losing a bit of signal.

 Inside antennas have a maximum amount of range.
-On average, we’ve found that dome antennas can cover about 3,000 to 4,000 sq ft with perfect outside signal, open concept, and no walls; so basically a warehouse in the middle of the city.
+On average, we’ve found that dome antennas can cover about 3,000 to 4,000 sq ft with perfect outside signal, open concept, and no walls.
+Basically, a warehouse in the middle of the city.
 Panel antenna manufacturers estimate their antennas can cover about 5,000 sq ft.

-For example, if your signal booster can cover up to 10,000 sq ft under perfect conditions like the SureCall Fusion5s 2.0, you won’t achieve maximum coverage using one indoor antenna because of their limitations.
+Take the SureCall Fusion5s 2.0, as an example.
+It’s capable of covering up to 10,000 sq ft.
+With one antenna, you won’t achieve such coverage because of its limitations.
 In this case, using multiple antennas would be a good idea if you have the signal strength.

-More than one outdoor antenna is only needed if you have a directional antenna for your home or business booster, and want to boost more than one carrier. .
+You should only consider multiple outdoor antennas if utilizing a directional antenna for your home or business booster, and want to boost more than one carrier.

 Remember, directional antennas can only receive cellular signals from the direction in which they are facing.
-Most of the time there is only one or two cell towers within its range.
-Remember, knowing how to best uhf antenna location for your situation is essential.
+Most of the time there is only one cell tower within its range, and in some cases, there are two.

-If you're trying to pull in AT&T and Verizon signals, for example, but the antennas are located on opposite sides, two directional antennas will be needed.
-Keep in mind, though, that most signal boosters will require you to use splitters and an extra coax cable to connect all outdoor antennas to the booster.
-This can give you some signal loss, and the booster won't get the full strength of the outside signal.
-The more splitters, coax cables and extras you have, the more likely it is that you will lose outside signal.
+If you're trying to pull in AT&T and Verizon, or T-Mobile signals, for example, but the cell towers are located on opposite sides, two directional antennas will be needed.
+Keep in mind, though, that most signal boosters will require you to use splitters and additional coaxial cable to connect all outdoor antennas to the booster.
+This leads to some signal loss.

-Need Help Finding the Best Antenna for Your Needs?
-Contact Us
+Need Help Finding the Best Cellular Antenna for Your Needs?
+Contact Us Today!